07-10-2017 11:48 AM - last edited on 11-14-2018 10:13 AM by michael_britt

-I was the one interviewed for that NPR article and while the article does accuratly describe what I did, I don't think they picked the best example videos I sent my students.
-Here's a link to a public dropbox folder that contains more examples of the "snaps" I sent out to my class during the semeter that someone who's interested in this might want to check out.
+Michael Britt here.
+I was the one interviewed for that NPR article and while the article does accurately describe what I did, I don't think they picked the best example videos.
+Here's a link to a public dropbox folder that contains more examples of the "snaps" I sent out to my class during the semester that someone who's interested in this might want to check out.

 Also, I only used the snapchat videos as an occasional tool to demonstrate real life examples of what we learned in class and as a way to keep students engaged.
 It wasn't a huge part of the class, but certainly a fun way to keep the discussion going outside of class.